akashcraft/EyePort/README.md

 ## Analyzing Data
 Using a simple timing and tolerance algorithm based on Gaze 2D Coordinates, EyePort can quickly determine Areas of Interest (AOIs).
-The detections are then cropped into smaller squares of images (size can be adjusted by user) and then matched against each other to uniquely identify common or similar looking objects.
+The detections are then cropped into smaller squares of images (size can be adjusted by user) and then matched against each other to uniquely identify common or similar looking objects (done using image_similarity_measures).
 Matrix calculation and Single integration calculations were dropped since EyePort V3.0.0.

 The detections can be identified using an pre-trained ImageAI model.
 For this identification, the YOLO (You look only once) algorithm was used.
 Details about this algorithm can be found [here](https://opencv-tutorial.readthedocs.io/en/latest/yolo/yolo.html).
 EyePort can detect General Objects, Ships and Icebergs, or VISTA Diesel Engine.